hashicorp/terraform-provider-aws/website/docs/r/securityhub_insight.html.markdown

 The following arguments are required:

 * `filters` - (Required) A configuration block including one or more (up to 10 distinct) attributes used to filter the findings included in the insight.
 The insight only includes findings that match criteria defined in the filters.
-See below for more details.
+See [filters](#filters) below for more details.
 * `group_by_attribute` - (Required) The attribute used to group the findings for the insight e.g. if an insight is grouped by `ResourceId`, then the insight produces a list of resource identifiers.
 * `name` - (Required) The name of the custom insight.

 ### filters